-- •Ten hours per week at the field site/three credits per semester/weekly colloquy sessions - •Requires background screening and Safe Church Training - •With the permission of the Director of Field Education, non-ordination track MDIV students may utilize alternatives to parish placements, such as a hospital, educational institution or community service agency.
-Likewise students who are not Episcopalians may do field work in a congregation of their own tradition.
+•Ten hours per week at the field site/three credits per

-•Satisfactory/Unsatisfactory only Staff
+- •Requires background screening and Safe Church Training - •With the permission of the Director of Field Education, non-ordination track MDIV students may utilize alternatives to parish placements, such as a hospital, educational institution or community service agency.
+Likewise students who are not Episcopalians may do field work in a congregation of their own tradition. - •Satisfactory/Unsatisfactory only Staff